|

 Will he notice how much I’ve changed?

-Have I changed as much as I think I have? |
+Have I changed as much

 My heart’s thumping like crazy